-Quantifying the results of you influencer partnerships is a tricky affair because there are so many intangible benefits that eventually lead to those concrete conversions.
+Quantifying the results of you influencer partnerships is a tricky because there are so many intangible benefits that eventually lead to those concrete conversions.
 This is especially true if you're a lesser known brand, where a direct sales spike is not a sensible collaboration goal.
 Make sure the KPIs you choose to monitor are congruous with your expectations.

 That said, remember that you're working with a person and not just making a transactional media buy for a magazine or a billboard.
 You chose those influencers because you like their voice and aesthetic, and you're looking to reach their audience, who they know best.
 Your product placement will be so much more effective when you let them showcase it through their own lens — it's what their followers want to see and what will make them convert.
 Some degree of creative freedom is paramount for the paid content to resonate.

 This point is of utmost importance.
 Finding great people is not as easy as it once was (refer to the above saturation conversation), and neither is that elusive authenticity factor.

 No matter which direction you choose to go in when tapping influencers, remember that being thoughtful goes a long way.
 Understanding brand fit and creating strong connections should be prioritized, and with so many collaborations gone wrong, a little human touch can make all the difference.

 Instagram Stories truly facilitate deeper connections because the influencer can talk through why they like something.
 It allows for a certain closeness and intimacy that followers revel in.

-When your brand is being organically showcased by a trusted source, the chances of being embraced are high.
+Ask yourself how much of your budget you would have to dedicate to producing an ad and pay media outlets to place it.
+When your brand is organically showcased by a trusted source, the chances of being embraced are high.
 Influencer marketing is also more economic than regular advertising because it provides your business with beautiful, on-brand content for its own channels.
-Collateral that you didn't have to pay to produce yourself.
+The collateral that you didn't have to pay to produce yourself.

 With influencer marketing's drastic evolution in the past few months, brands are in a spot where they've got to adapt their strategies.
-The good news is that while there are still no regular standards for the practice, it's now been around long enough for all players to have a good understanding of what makes for successful results.
+The good news is that while there are still no common standards for the practice, it's now been around long enough for all players to have a good understanding of what makes for successful results.
 So long as they keep up with its development, and even participate in forging its future direction.